Last Updated: January 2017

-We will retain your information for as long as your account is active or as needed to provide you services.
-We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.
+We will retain your information for as long as your account is active or as needed to provide you Services.
+We will also retain and use your information as necessary to comply with our legal obligations, resolve disputes, and to enforce our agreements.

 Inquiries or Concerns?